ggauravr/flightstream/docs/contributing.md

 - Code quality scores
 - Community engagement

-Thank you for contributing to Arrow Flight Server Node.js! 🚀

-Your contributions help make high-performance data streaming accessible to everyone.
+Thank you for contributing to FlightStream! 🚀 Your contributions help make high-performance data streaming accessible to everyone.